rpi-graduate-council/grad-wiki/Living/Transportation.md

 RPI offers a [free shuttle](https://info.rpi.edu/rensselaer-shuttle) to its students to provide safe transportation around the campus.
 Note: Student ID will be required to board the shuttle
 ### CDTA - Capital District Transportation Authority

-#### CDTA - Busses
+#### CDTA - Buses
 The CDTA can be used with your RPI ID [_FREE_ of charge](https://info.rpi.edu/parking-and-transportation/cdta-bus-service/), just swipe when you enter the bus.
 This [Live Map](https://www.cdta.org/service-map/) shows all routes.
 #### Overview
 The [Capital District Transportation Authority (CDTA)](https://www.cdta.org/routes) provides a regular route bus service, shuttle systems and paratransit services.
 CDTA subsidiaries own and operate the Rensselaer Rail and Saratoga Springs Train Stations.
-CDTA also operates the Northway (NX) Xpress Commuter Service between Saratoga County and downtown Albany (add link).
+CDTA also operates the Northway (NX) Xpress Commuter Service between Saratoga County and downtown Albany.

 ## Bike